 Deciding whether to sell or rent out your home all depends on your personal circumstances.
 If you’re already struggling to sell the property, it may be time to consider renting it out to tenants.

 It’s important to consider that renting out a property will affect the taxes you pay and the benefits you receive.
-You will also have to update and renovate the property to ensure it meets required the legal regulations before your tenants can move in.
+You will also have to update and renovate the property to ensure it meets the required legal regulations before your tenants can move in.

 To help you make a decision, Compare My Move has created this guide to go through the pros and cons of both selling and renting out a property.